 The Photo Archives is pleased to announce the addition of the Pinhole Resource Collection to its holdings.
-An upcoming exhibition, "Poetics of Light," is opening April 27, 2014 and will feature cameras and photographs from the pinhole collection.
+An exhibition, "Poetics of Light," opened on April 27, 2014 and features cameras and photographs from the pinhole collection.
 Click here to visit the Pinhole Resource Collection website.

 Rush Orders will be considered on a case by case basis.